GeoLabs/zoo-workshop-ogc-125-member-meeting/README.md

       - "8099:8080"
 ````

-This will add a keycloack, using the default dev setting (start-dev, not production ready), to your environment.
+This addition will add a keycloack to your environment, using the default dev setting (start-dev, not production ready).

-Once, you have modified the docker-compose.yaml, run the command below.
+Once, you have modified the docker-compose.yaml file, run the command below.

 ````
 docker-compose down && docker-compose up -d
 ````

-The keycloack server may takes some time to start, after it properly started, you should be able to access the [keycloack's admin interface](http://localhost:8099/admin/).
+The keycloack server may take some time to start.
+After it correctly started, you should be able to access the [keycloack's admin interface](http://localhost:8099/admin/).
 Please, log in with `admin`/`admin` credential as defined in the `docker-compose.yaml` file.

-Using the top left select list, displaying per default the "master" realm, you can create a realm.
-Use `ZOO_WS_SECURED_AREA` for the realm name, click on create.
+Using the top left select list, displaying per default "master", you can create a realm.
+Use `ZOO_WS_SECURED_AREA` for the realm name, and click on create.

 ![Image: OpenID Connect realm](keycloack_new_real.png "OpenID Connect realm")

-Once the realm creation is done, you will add a client with the following Client ID: `ZOO-Secured-Client`.
+Once the realm creation is over, you will add a client with the following Client ID: `ZOO-Secured-Client`.

 ![Image: OpenID Connect client 1](keycloack_new_client_1.png "OpenID Connect client 1")

-On the second configuration page, activate the Implicit flow then, click on save.
+On the second configuration page, activate the Implicit flow, then click on save.

 ![Image: OpenID Connect client 2](keycloack_new_client_2.png "OpenID Connect client 2")